Universal-Team/db/docs/_ds/nds-bootstrap.md

   <li>Setting to <code>1</code> will set the RAM to 4MB.</li>

   <li>Setting to <code>2</code> will set the RAM to the console''s maximum amount.
-  Some game will not work with this setting.</li>
+  Some games will not work with this setting.</li>

   </ul>